LeoNatan/DetoxInstruments/Documentation/Preferences_Profiling.md

 ### Log

 The **Collect log output** preference enables the recording of your app's log output.
 This can be very useful for cross-referencing your debug log output with profiling samples of your app.
 This is an inexpensive operation, but depending on the log output amount, may have a slight performance cost.

-### React Native

-The **Profile React Native (if available)** preference controls the React Native profiling systems in Detox Instruments and its Profiler framework.
-These systems provide information such as JavaScript thread performance, bridge calls and bridge data, which can be very helpful when debugging apps with React Native usage.

-The **Record async storage data** preference controls whether React Native async storage data is recorded in conjunction to async storage metrics.
-Depending on your app's activity, this can take a small-to-moderate toll on performance.
-If async storage data recording is not necessary, you can turn this preference off to save performance.

-The **Record bridge data** preference controls whether React Native bridge data is recorded during profiling.
-Depending on your app's activity, this can take a small-to-moderate toll on performance.
-If bridge data recording is not necessary, you can turn this preference off to save performance.

-The **Record timers as activity** preference controls whether React Native timers, created in JavaScript using `setTimeout()`, should be recorded as activity and displayed in the Activity instrument.
-This preference requires that the **`detox-instruments-react-native-utils`** package be installed in your React Native app.
-For information on installing the package, see [Events API Reference for React Native / JavaScript](DeveloperAPIReferenceEventsJS.md).

-The **Record internal React Native activity** preference controls whether internal React Native activity is recorded.
-Record this information when you want to have insight on the internal working and performance of React Native.

 ### Time Limit